-Susan Shaffer Guess from Paducah, Kentucky, is Senior Vice President/ Marketing Director of The Paducah Bank and Trust Company, in Paducah, Kentucky.
-Ms. Guess received a bachelor of science degree in Public Relations from Murray State University in 1987 and the Master of Public Administration degree from the University of Louisville in 1991.
-She currently serves as the Chair of the Lourdes Hospital Foundation, as a member of the Rotary Club of Paducah and the Lourdes Strategic Planning and Project Review committees.
-Ms. Guess previously served for two terms as Chair of the Board for the Paducah Area Chamber of Commerce, President of the Paducah River City Business and Professional Women, Chair of the Paducah Area Chamber of Commerce.
-Ms. Guess is a Leadership Kentucky and Leadership Paducah graduate, Leadership Paducah Alumni Association President, United Way Division Chair, B-B-Q on the River Co-Chair, member of the Broadway United Methodist Church Leadership Council, USEC 50th Anniversary Community Committee Co-Chair, Focus Louisville graduate and Kentucky Council on Postsecondary Education Board member.
-In addition to leadership in multiple organizations, Ms. Guess has been recognized with the Governor’s Volunteer Service Award from the Kentucky Commission on Community Volunteerism, Leadership Paducah “Class Member of the Year,” a Housing and Urban Development National Community Service Award, Kentucky Young Careerist from the Kentucky Federation of Business and Professional Women and the Council for the Advancement and Support of Education Bronze Medal Award (for serving as Homecoming Chair at Murray State University).
-Ms. Guess filled the unexpired term of former Regent Laxmaiah Manchikanti and has been reappointed.
+from Paducah, Kentucky, is Senior Vice President/Marketing Director of The Paducah Bank and Trust Company, in Paducah, Kentucky.
+Mrs. Guess received a bachelor of science degree in public relations from Murray State University in 1987 and the master of public administration degree from the University of Louisville in 1991.
+She and her daughter co-chair the Guess Anti-Bullying Foundation.
+She served as the Chair of the Lourdes Hospital Foundation for six years.
+Mrs. Guess previously served for two terms as Chair of the Board for the Paducah Area Chamber of Commerce and President of the Paducah River City Business and Professional Women.
+Mrs. Guess is a Leadership Kentucky, Leadership Paducah and Focus Louisville graduate.
+She served as President of the Leadership Paducah Alumni Association and served two terms on the Kentucky Council on Postsecondary Education.
+In addition to leadership in multiple organizations, Mrs. Guess has been recognized with the Governor’s Volunteer Service Award from the Kentucky Commission on Community Volunteerism, Leadership Paducah “Class Member of the Year,” a Housing and Urban Development National Community Service Award, Kentucky Young Careerist from the Kentucky Federation of Business and Professional Women and the Council for the Advancement and Support of Education Bronze Medal Award (for serving as Homecoming Chair at Murray State University).
+Mrs. Guess filled the unexpired term of former Regent Laxmaiah Manchikanti which ended in June 2013 and was reappointed to the Board.
 Her term on the MSU Board expires in 2019.

 of Murray is the Telecommunications Systems Management On-line Advisor for Murray State University and serves as the Staff Regent.
 He holds a bachelor of science degree in education with an industrial arts major from Murray State University and a master of arts in teaching degree from Southeast Missouri State University.
 He was a secondary school educator for 33 years before coming to Murray State in 2001.
 He has held leadership roles in many educational and community organizations which included being the founder of Technology Student Association clubs in the state of Missouri and serving as its state advisor and as state sponsor for the Missouri chapters of The National Beta Club.
 During his career he has been the recipient of the "Outstanding Industrial Arts Teacher in Missouri" award and the Missouri State Teacher Association's "Southeast District Meritorious Service Award."
 He has held leadership roles in his church and Lions Club and is a member of the Masonic Lodge and a Kentucky Colonel.
 He served as Murray State Staff Congress President in 2008-2009.
 His term on the Murray State University Board of Regents expires in 2015.